ICTCapstoneProject/ICT-Capstone/README.md

 The data tables `proposal_history`, `groups`, and `user_groups` are unused and may be dropped.
 These have been leftover from an earlier migration that used alternate proposal tracking.

 **Note: Distribution folder (Electron)**
 The distribution folder and files have been pre-generated: `ProjectManagerMvc/electron`.
-This can be removed using `git ignore`.
-This was a decision made to accommodate contained development testing.
+Builds are currently stored within ProjectManagerMvc/electron/dist.
+This directory can be removed from git using `git ignore`.
+Build files can and will exceed the git file limit resulting in long sync times and an eventual failure.
+(This current set up ensured a contained deployment testing environment across platforms.)